U Sports men's volleyball: National championship

 The U Sports men's volleyball championship was introduced for the 1966–67 season to determine a national champion for the CIAU.
 A predetermined host university stages the eight-team tournament over three days and finals games are played on the last day to award gold, silver, and bronze medals.
 The host team is automatically qualified for the tournament, as are each of the conference champions.
 Four other teams are entered based on the strength of their conferences and their post-season finishes.
-The Manitoba Bisons and Winnipeg Wesmen have won the most championships with 10 gold medals won apiece, although the Bisons have won the most medals overall (24 for Manitoba and 15 for Winnipeg).
+The Manitoba Bisons, Alberta Golden Bears, and Winnipeg Wesmen have won the most championships with 10 gold medals won apiece, although the Bisons have won the most medals overall (25 for Manitoba, 22 for Alberta, and 15 for Winnipeg).
 Quebec City has hosted the most championships with 12 which were all hosted by Université Laval (most recently in 2019).
-The national championship has historically been dominated by the Canada West conference with those teams winning 47 of the 54 championship matches as of the 2021–22 season.
+The national championship has historically been dominated by the Canada West conference with those teams winning 50 of the 57 championship matches as of the 2024–25 season.
 The OUA and AUS have never had a national men's volleyball champion.
 The 2020 championship tournament and the 2020–21 season were cancelled due to the COVID-19 pandemic.

 Teams

 Membership

 The AUS conference had featured three teams following the exit of the Moncton Aigles Bleus in 2006 and featured inter-conference matches with the RSEQ.
 The RSEQ had also been reduced to three teams in 2011 after McGill disbanded their men's program.
 The Memorial Sea-Hawks folded their program after the 2016–17 season, leaving the AUS with one team short of the three-team minimum for a varsity league.
 However, the AUS allowed Dalhousie and UNB to play a transitional season before joining the RSEQ as full members for the 2018–19 season.

 Conversely, the Canada West conference added teams with the UBCO Heat joining in 2011–12, Mount Royal Cougars in 2012–13, and MacEwan Griffins in 2014–15.
 While the Regina Cougars program was cut following the 2017–18 season, the Fraser Valley Cascades volleyball program was granted membership for the 2020–21 season which was deferred to the 2021–22 season.
-31 teams competed in the 2022–23 season.
+31 teams competed in the 2024–25 season.